-Note: Means that do not share same letter on the same column are significantly different at fishers least significant difference (0.05), NOF = Number of Flowers, NOFR = Number of Fruit, FW =, Fruit Weight t/ha, PAD = Pests and Diseases, LSD = Least Significant Difference, RVF = Roman VF.
+Note: Means that do not share same letter on the same column are significantly different at fishers least significant difference (0.05), NOFL = Number of Flowers, NOFR = Number of Fruit, FW =, Fruit Weight t/ha, PAD = Pests and Diseases, LSD = Least Significant Difference, RVF = Roman VF.

 Table 9: Effect of Treatments on Yield Parameters and Pest Infestation of Tomato.